AlexYershov1/TinyFighter/README.md

 # TinyFighter
+Written by Alexander Yershov and Anael Zateikin.

-An action game based on little-fighter 2 built using C++ and SFML graphic library
+This is an action game based on little-fighter 2 built using C++ and SFML graphic library.

-This is an explenation file for the UML class-diagram.
+The game is a fighting game with different modes:
+1) Player vs computer - a player controlled by the keyboard fights enemies which are controlled by the computer.
+There are three difficulty levels, each affects the number of enemies.
+2) Player vs Player - two players on one keyboard.

 The classes:
 Controller: